In order to practice and/or compete in any rugby-related competition, the following registration conditions must be met:

-Players must play in at least two (2) qualifying matches prior to participation in the USA Rugby national playoffs.
+Players must play in at least three (3) qualifying matches, or %25 of the club’s total qualifying matches (whichever is fewer) prior to participation in the USA Rugby national playoffs.
 If a player plays for a club fielding multiple sides, they must play in at least three (3) matches [see “My club fields multiple sides…”].

 Leagues/conferences and unions are within their rights to furthermore set a minimum match requirement prior to league/conference and/or union playoff matches.
 For example, Union A could require that players participate in at least two (2) qualifying matches prior to Union A playoffs.
 USA Rugby only requires that the minimum match requirement be met prior to the USA Rugby national playoffs.